Universal Translation Services

 The Yobe Languages

-The seven indigenous Yobe languages are Bole, Bade, Duwai, Karekare, Maka, Nigzim and Ngamo.
-Apart from Bole which has a fair amount of speakers in Gombe state, the rest of the languages are strongly concentrated in Yobe State.
+The seven Indigenous Yobe languages are Bole, Bade, Duwai, Karekare, Maka, Nigzim and Ngamo.
+Apart from Bole, which has a fair amount of speakers in Gombe state, the rest of the languages are powerfully concentrated in Yobe State.